 The Utility Transition HubTM seeks to surface the less visible forces—such as investment trends—that drive future emissions outcomes to enable shared action aligned with an equitable and affordable energy transition.

-The electricity sector accounts for over 30% of US carbon emissions and is crucial to decarbonizing another 60% by electrifying our transportation, buildings, and industry sectors.
+The electricity sector accounts for about 30% of US carbon emissions and is crucial to decarbonizing another 65% by electrifying our transportation, buildings, and industry sectors.

-The Utility Transition HubTM primarily focuses on regulated utilities*—utilties responsible for about half of Scope 1 power sector emissions.
+The Utility Transition HubTM primarily focuses on regulated utilities*—utilties responsible for about 40% of Scope 1 power sector emissions.

 However, the work of the IPCC has made clear that the next ten years are the decisive decade, and an even faster decarbonization of these utilities is needed.